How to Make a Beaded Necklace

 Tiger tail requires cutting close to the crimp.
 A good pair of fine tipped wire cutters are a necessity for this purpose.

 Knowing the size of your beads makes the design process easier.
-By knowing their size, you can quickly calculate how many you will need.
+By knowing their size by using a caliper, you can quickly calculate how many you will need.
 See the accompanying chart.

 Beads per Inch

 |Bead Size||Beads per Inch||Beads per 16"||Beads per 24"|